 Michele studied Fine Art at Bennington College in Vermont, completing two Field Work Terms one with Cleveland, Ohio based artist Ginna Brand and one with New York City Artist Nell Blaine.
 She completed her BA in Fine Art (cum laude) at the University of Pennsylvania in Philadelphia.
+In 2016 Michele completed a Masters of Letters Fine Art Practice (with Distinction) at Glasgow School of Art.

 After finishing her degree Michele lived in New York City, an exciting (and dangerous) place in the 1980’s.
 Living in Tribeca, Harlem, the Lower East Side and Southside Williamsburg, Brooklyn she was involved in the DIY art scene there.
 Like most artists Michele has always worked to support her creative practice and amongst other things was a waitress, book binder, wood finisher, plant maintenance person and painter of wildlife figurines.
 While in New York City she also created a line of bespoke jewellery constructed from paper and resin which sold across the USA (including at Barney’s New York and Macy’s department store) as well as in Puerto Rico and Japan.